-- 1. Index bits A15-A2 select the cache location. - 2.
-Tag bits A23-A16 are matched with the 8 bits of the tag for that location to determine if the block in the cache is the block needed by the 80386. - a.
-If the tag matches, the 80386 either reads the data in the cache or writes new data to the location.
+- 3. Tag bits A30-A16 are compared with the tag information stored in the cache to determine of the block in the cache is the block needed by the 80386. - a.
+If the tag matches, the 80386 either reads the data in the cache or writes new data into the cache.
 In the case of a write, the data is also written to the main memory. - b.
-If the tag does not match, a data transfer to or from the main memory is performed.
-Bits A23-A16 (the tag) select one of the 256 64-kilobyte sections of the DRAM, and bits A15-A2 select one 4-byte block from that section to transfer to the cache and to the processor.
-The 80386 Byte Enable signals select the requested bytes from the block.
-The new tag for the cache location is written to the tag SRAM.
+If the tag does not match during a read cycle, a doubleword is read from main memory, stored in the cache, and simultaneously presented to the 80386.
+The new tag is also stored in the cache.
+During a write, if the tag does not match, the cache is not updated.